Exit opportunities don’t always come at the perfect moment

 Time and money spent preparing for exit is a sound investment in your future

-This is why we are so focussed around preparing for exit well in advance.
+This is why we are so focussed around preparing for an exit well in advance.
 Everything required to prepare for an exit is also required to run an efficient and profitable business.
 Time and money spent preparing for exit is not wasted but rather an investment in your future even if that future does not equal an imminent exit.